sebastian89n/tech-notes/Courses/Dive into Ansible - content/Ansible - 12 - Dynamic Inventories.md

+>Dynamic inventories automatically generate the list of managed hosts and groups by querying external sources like cloud providers or CMDBs.
+They enable flexible, up-to-date host management without manually maintaining static inventory files.

 - Needs to be an executable file.
 Can be written in any language providing that it can be executed from the command line
 - Accepts the command line options of --list and --host hostname
 - Returns a JSON encoded dictionary of inventory content when used with --list